Craig Richards (boxer): Professional career

 It was announced in September 2020 that Richards would make a second attempt at the British title, this time against reigning champion Shakan Pitters on 14 November at the Fly By Nite Rehearsal Studios in Redditch.
 However, Pitters withdrew from the bout on medical advice after suffering an injury during training, with a new date being scheduled for 18 December at the same venue.
 Richards scored a knockdown in the fourth round, dropping the champion to the canvas with a right hook.
 Pitters made it back to his feet before the referee's count of ten to see out the remainder of the round on his feet.
 Richards scored a second knockdown in the ninth round, this time with a left hook.
 Pitters again made it back to his feet, but on unsteady legs, prompting referee Victor Loughlin to call a halt to the contest at 2 minutes and 42 seconds, awarding Richards the British title via ninth-round TKO.

 In March 2021, it was announced that Richards would challenge for his first world title, facing reigning champion Dmitry Bivol for the WBA (Super) light-heavyweight title on 1 May at the AO Arena in Manchester.
 As part of the undercard for Joseph Parker vs. Derek Chisora.
-Richards lost the bout via unanimous decision.
+He lost the bout via unanimous decision.

-Richards is scheduled to face Dan Azeez on December 20, 2025, in Accra, Ghana.
+In 30 October 2021 at the O2 Arena in London, Richards won the vacant WBA International light-heavyweight title with a sixth round stoppage of Marek Matyja.

+At the same venue on 21 May 2022, he faced unbeaten Olympic bronze medalist, Joshua Buatsi, losing via unanimous decision.

+Richards then took 21 months away from the competitive boxing ring, before returning on 10 February 2024 with a seventh round stoppage win over Boris Crighton at Indigo at The O2 in London.

+In his next outing, he faced Willy Hutchinson for the vacant WBC Silver light-heavyweight title at Kingdom Arena in Riyadh, Saudi Arabia on 1 June 2024, as part of the Queensbury vs Matchroom "5 vs 5" event.
+He lost by unanimous decision.

+Richards got back to winning ways on 1 March 2025, thanks to an eighth round knockout success over Padraig McCrory at the SSE Arena in Belfast, Northern Ireland.

+He faced Dan Azeez at Legon Sports Stadium in Accra, Ghana, on 20 December 2025.
+Richards won by stoppage in the final round to claim the vacant IBF International light-heavyweight title.